 He was recently was tapped by the Special Assistant to the President for Immigration Policy to host a White House Regional Convening at City Hall for the purpose of increasing resources and collaborative efforts in Houston that improve services to the immigrant community.
-The President honored the Office of International Communities at the White House in June 2016 for its work to improving the quality of life for immigrant communities in Houston.
+The President honored the Office of New Americans at the White House in June 2016 for its work to improving the quality of life for immigrant communities in Houston.

 His work has been featured in Governing Magazine, the Houston Chronicle, Monocle Magazine, and several academic publications.
 He was recently nominated for the University of Houston’s Master of Public Administration Public Official of the Year Award (2016).
 He studied philosophy at the University of Houston-Downtown and is pursuing a master's degree from Rice University.